equadratures/equadratures/README.md

 ```bash
 > python setup.py install
 ```
-Make sure you add the location of Effective-Quadratures to your python file.
+This should build the code.
+Just make sure you include the location of effective_quadratures folder to your python file and you should be good to go.

 # Documentation
-Sphinx is used for code documentation.
+We use Sphinx for code documentation.
 See [Read the Docs] (http://www-edc.eng.cam.ac.uk/~ps583/docs/) for more information.

 # Contact
 For details and queries please contact:<br>